 The top bowling ball is definitely the Storm Code Black Bowling Ball.
 There is something incredibly special about this bowling ball.
-The back end on the Code Black is something you have to see to believe.
+The back end of the Code Black is something you have to see to believe.
 Its crushing pin action collides hard and last for a long time.
 I look forward to bringing this ball to my normal, heavy oil, Christmas tree patterned house and watch it tear up the back 20.
-This is certainly one of the top bowling ball I’ve ever owned!
+This is certainly one of the top bowling balls I’ve ever owned!